dineshp17/GENERATIVE-AI-PROJECTS/README.md

-A blog generator using gemini API
+"A blog generator using gemini API "

+Aim

-Aim : To create an intelligent system capable of generating valuable and engaging content according to the user's prompt
+To create an intelligent system capable of generating valuable and engaging content according to the user's prompt

 Project Objectives